-Be it self-service eateries, standing-only food stalls, or sit-down restaurants, the places below serve some of the best wallet-friendly dishes in Budapest.
-Note that many of them are lunch-only venues, open only on weekdays.
-Keep a special eye out for étkezdes: no-frills, mom-and-pop neighborhood greasy spoons that have been around for almost a century, but are now nearing extinction.
-People with a lingering nostalgia for times past should be certain to visit them—in Budapest's increasingly international dining scene, they are most native to the city.
+Be it self-service eateries, standing-only food stalls, or sit-down restaurants, the places below serve reliable and wallet-friendly dishes in Budapest.
+Keep a special eye out for étkezdes: unfussy, mom-and-pop greasy spoons that are now nearing extinction – people with a lingering nostalgia for times past should be certain to visit them.

 "A field of dreams, a landscape of braised, and fried, and cured delights," said the late Anthony Bourdain of Belvárosi Disznótoros after his 2015 visit.
 This wallet-friendly self-service sausage shop in Budapest's downtown does serve a dizzying array of ready-made and to-be-prepared traditional meat dishes.
 Think paprika and blood sausage, grilled pork chop, wild boar stew, and schnitzel.
 I usually go for a simple and delicious snappy sausage with a side of mustard and a slice of bread (there's no seating, only high-top tables and standing counters).

 There's usually a line of office workers at midday; while waiting, cast a glance at the neoclassical building across the street, which, including the park behind it, used to be home to one the wealthiest Hungarian noble families (Károlyi) before WWI; today, it houses the Petőfi Literary Museum.
 Note: Belvárosi Disznótoros has two locations, but I prefer this one, on Károlyi Street.